 When scoring your task, raters review the written commentary that you enter in the textboxes, the artifacts that you link to the textboxes and the video that you upload.

 Calculating Step Scores

-There are 11 steps.
+There are a total of 11 steps in this assessment.
 Step scores are determined using a four-point rubric.
 Score levels for each rubric are defined as follows:

 |Score||Quantitative and Qualitative Elements of Evidence|

 |Score of 1||Minimal and ineffective|